-In accordance with the lease and under the provisions of existing law, the Army retains responsibility for cleanup and restoration activities-of former training areas-closed ranges (i.e., State-owned land not retained); therefore, after expiration of the current lease, and if deemed necessary, the Army would follow Army-federal law and regulations to determine how and when cleanup and restoration activities within the State-owned land not retained would occur under the Comprehensive Environmental Response, Compensation, and Liability Act process, which is outside this EIS process.
+In accordance with the lease and under the provisions of existing law, the Army retains responsibility for cleanup of closed ranges (i.e., State-owned land not retained); therefore, after expiration of the current lease, the Army would follow federal law and regulations to determine how and when cleanup and restoration activities within the State-owned land not retained would occur under the Comprehensive Environmental Response, Compensation, and Liability Act process, which is outside this EIS process.
 The cleanup and restoration activities for State-owned land not retained would be triggered by and conducted after expiration of the current lease and therefore are not part of the Proposed Action.
 These activities would be completed in accordance with applicable future cleanup and restoration requirements and standard processes (i.e., requirements and standard processes at the time the activities are initiated).
 These future cleanup and restoration requirements, standard processes, and associated costs are not known.
-Future cleanup and restoration activities would be completed in accordance with applicable future requirements, which are not known and may include emerging contaminants that become known in the future.

 Due to these factors, all potential impacts for lease compliance actions and cleanup and restoration activities are not knowable.
-Assumptions have been made as described in Sections 2.1, 2.2, 2.3, and 3.1.3 to characterize the potential impacts, but the lease compliance actions may require further evaluation to determine if additional NEPA compliance and HEPA analyses, as applicable, are required.
+Assumptions have been made as described in Sections 2.1, 2.2, 2.3, and 3.1.3 to characterize the potential impacts, but the lease compliance actions may require further evaluation to determine if additional NEPA and HEPA analyses, as applicable, are required.